Refactoring Catalog

 Before:

-return moreThanFiveLateDeliveries(driver) ?
-2 : 1;
+function getRating(driver) { return moreThanFiveLateDeliveries(driver) ?
+2 : 1;}

-function moreThanFiveLateDeliveries(driver) {
+function moreThanFiveLateDeliveries(driver) { return driver.numberOfLateDeliveries > 5;}After:

-return driver.numberOfLateDeliveries > 5 ?
-2 : 1;
+function getRating(driver) { return driver.numberOfLateDeliveries > 5 ?
+2 : 1;}Extract Variable

 When to use: Complex expression that is hard to understand